ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

 ```

 It complains about smashing the stack.. meaning that we have a buffer overflow situation, and have overwritten the stack canary.
-By slightly reducing the number of AAAs, I can deduce that I can write 0x48 bytes before overwriting the canary.
+By slightly reducing the number of AAAs, I deduce that I can write 0x48 bytes before overwriting the canary.
 Also the first (lsb) byte of the canary is always a null byte which terminates our echo output.
 Luckily by overwriting the null byte the rest of the canary is leaked.

 ```python
 io.sendafter(b'> ', b'A'*0x49)